 The INCA Gold Standard is earned by networks who commit to the principles in this criteria document.
 Each application is assessed against these criteria by INCA’s specialists before the right to use the Gold Standard logo is awarded.
 This is reviewed at membership renewal date.

 - INCA Membership up to date and fees paid.

 Clear and Accurate Marketing Information

-- Abide by OFCOM 2019 Voluntary Code of Practice: Business Broadband Speeds (the 2016 Code may be used until 1 Mar 19)
+- Abide by the Ofcom 2019 Voluntary Code of Practice: Business Broadband Speeds

-- Abide by OFCOM 2019 Voluntary Code of Practice: Residential Broadband Speeds (the 2015 Code may be used until 1 Mar 19).
-More info on these new Codes here.
-In short:
+- Abide by the Ofcom 2019 Voluntary Code of Practice: Residential Broadband Speeds

 - Improved relevancy of speed estimates by reflecting peak time speeds